jackw01/scanlight/README.md

 OLED displays do contain separate red, green, and blue emitters, but they typically have broader emission spectra than inorganic LEDs.
 They will produce results that are significantly better than a white light source, but not as good as RGB LEDs.

 LCD displays emit white light that has been filtered through red, green, and blue filters and recombined.
 The results will depend on the emission spectrum of the exact display used and should be better than a white light source and worse than RGB LEDs.
+Newer high-gamut LCDs use special backlight LEDs designed to emit in narrower bands than typical white LEDs, so they will work significantly better than older ones.

 <img src="images/oled_and_lcd_spectra.png" width="360">